Montpelier, Vermont: Economy

 Government, higher education, insurance and tourism are principal businesses in Montpelier.

 Industry

 Since the city's establishment as capital in 1805, the primary business in Montpelier has been state government.
 By the mid-19th century, Montpelier was also the home of life and fire insurance companies including National Life Group.

 The majority of businesses in the downtown area, mostly retail, are locally owned.
 These include antiques, books, handmade toys, crafts, kitchenware, jewelry, and Vermont-themed gifts.

-Montpelier is the only state capital that neither has at least one Starbucks location nor one McDonald's store.
+Montpelier is the only state capital that has neither at least one Starbucks location nor one McDonald's store.

 The Savoy Theater, which was opened in 1905, is an eclectic art house with a main theater that holds 120 and a smaller room that holds 35.
 It specializes in documentaries, independent features, and international films.
 The annual Green Mountain Film Festival is held in Montpelier, and is hosted by the Savoy.

 Tourism

 The Vermont History Museum, operated in The Pavilion by the Vermont Historical Society, is an attraction.